BA (Hons) Professional Accountancy

 In the first year of the degree, you'll study a series of core modules to give you a grounding for subsequent stages of more advanced studies.
 These core modules will be in Financial Accounting, Management Accounting, Finance, Economics, and Business Law.

 In subsequent years, you develop a critical and analytical approach to your studies.
-You'll take modules in Advanced Financial Accounting, Accounting Information and Employment, and Applied Management Accounting, together with modules in Personal Financial Planning, Quantitative Methods, International Finance, and Financial Analysis, plus modules in Auditing, and Taxation.
+You'll take modules in Advanced Financial Accounting, Accounting Information and Employment, as well as Applied Management Accounting, Personal Financial Planning, Quantitative Methods, International Finance, and Financial Analysis, Auditing, and Taxation.
 Higher-level skills of critical evaluation, analysis and synthesis are extended in the modules Issues in Accountancy and Critical Analysis of Accountancy and Finance.

 There will be numerous opportunities to develop your work-related skills at every stage of your studies.